zeruhur/loner/en/loner_companion.md

 - **Letting Relationships Shape the Story**: Interactions with NPCs can provide your protagonist with new motivations or challenges that drive the narrative forward.
 A plea for help from a close friend or an adversary’s vendetta could shift the course of events, giving your protagonist fresh reasons to act.
 Weaving these relationships into the plot ensures that character interactions are more than just side elements — they’re integral parts of the story that shape your protagonist’s journey.

-By developing characters and relationships in *Loner*, you create a world that feels dynamic, meaningful, and interconnected.
-Allowing NPCs to evolve, building complex relationships, and letting these connections impact the story turns the journey into an emotionally charged experience where every interaction matters, adding depth to your protagonist’s path and personal growth.

 **Example**
 > Throughout her mission, Zahra encounters various NPCs who bring complexity to her journey and influence her decisions, each developing a unique relationship with her.